 Spring: Clark Scholars Engineering Design II

-Career Mixer with the CLE
+Career Mixer (CLE Connect) with the Center for Leadership Education

 The A. James Clark Scholars also engage in a variety of activities around the campus and within the local community, including: